What are the coverage areas for the HMO or EPO plans?

 I will not qualify for premium-free Medicare Part A. May I maintain my PEBP CDHP, EPO or HMO coverage?

 Yes.
-If you do not qualify for premium-free Medicare Part A, you will be able to maintain your PEBP CDHP, EPO or HMO plan.
-However, you will be required to submit verification that you do not qualify for premium-free Part A. You will also be required to purchase Part B Medicare at age 65 if you...Read more
+If you do not qualify for premium-free Medicare Part A you will be able to maintain your PEBP CDHP, EPO or HMO plan.
+You will need to submit verification from the Social Security Administration that you’re ineligible for premium-free Part A. You will also be required to purchase Part B Medicare at age 65...Read more

 Am I eligible to make or receive contributions to an HSA?